fortio/website/tsnake.md

 # tsnake

-play the classic game snake in your terminal
+Play the classic game snake in your terminal

 See details at [github.com/fortio/tsnake](https://github.com/fortio/tsnake#tsnake)